-The Importance Of Color In The Art World:
+The Importance Of Color In The Fine Art World:

 In art and design, color is one of the most influential of all the visual elements.
 Color in the art world has the inherent quality of influencing our innermost emotions.
 By its very nature, color attracts our attention, stimulates our emotions and can soothe our mind, body, and spirit.